broxjh/puppet-ozone/README.md

 If you want to get a basic Ozone server running in a virtual machine, well that's real easy to do with Vagrant and Oracle VirtualBox (and this module).
 Note, although I believe it's possible to get this to work on Windows I've never tried.
 Take a look at the [Vagrant docs](http://docs.vagrantup.com/v1/docs/getting-started/index.html) for more info.

+0.1 - The module has been updated to support the inclusion of a local root CA to build the certificates against.
+Drop the key and cert in the files/ subdirectory and specify them on the class resource.

 1. Download [VirtualBox](https://www.virtualbox.org/) and install
 2. Ensure Ruby and Rubygems are installed `gem --version` (if not install)
 3. Install the [Vagrant](http://www.vagrantup.com) gem `gem install vagrant`